SebasAriasDEV/p2-typescript-2023/README.md

 # Simple Web - Pokemon API (p2-typescript-2023)

-Simplre web app that fetchs information from the Pokemon API, to show details of each Pokemon.
+Simple web app that fetches information from the Pokemon API, to show details of each Pokemon.

 ## Techologies used
 - Javascript